How to Create Compelling Content People Will Actually Engage With

 March 10, 2021

 A 2020 HubSpot survey showed that 70 percent of marketers actively invest in content marketing.
-Despite this, nearly three-quarters of consumers merely skim content, with just over a quarter thoroughly reading the materials that are prepared by businesses.
+Despite this, nearly three-quarters of consumers admit they skim a majority of the content that’s presented to them.
+That means only a quarter of them actually make the investment to engage with or absorb the content they see.

-The message is clear—simply producing content doesn’t guarantee anything.
-Creating blogs, videos, email marketing campaigns and other types of content don’t mean anything unless they strike a chord with those that consume them.
+The message is clear—quality over quantity.
+Simply producing content doesn’t guarantee it will be viewed, let alone effective.
+Creating blogs, videos, social media content, email marketing campaigns and other types of content doesn’t mean a thing unless it resonates or brings value to consumers in some way.

 Know Your Audience

-Creating content that speaks to a group of people begins with a thorough understanding of that group.
-Without this knowledge, it’s impossible to speak directly to your target market.
+It may sound elementary, but creating content that speaks to your audience begins with research.
+You want a thorough understanding of who they really are.
+Not who you think they are—but who they actually are.
+Without this knowledge, it’s impossible to speak directly to them.

 In particular, you want to understand what prompts people to make certain decisions.
 What’s their life like?
 How much money do they have to spend on products and services?
 And most importantly, what customer pain point will your product resolve?